-Before GREENE, Chief Judge, and MOORMAN and SCHOELEN, Judges.
+Before GREENE, MOORMAN and SCHOELEN, Judges.

-GREENE, Chief Judge: Veteran Arnold C. Kyhn appeals, through counsel, a May 17, 2007, decision of the Board of Veterans' Appeals (Board) that denied his claim for VA service connection for tinnitus.
+PER CURIAM: Veteran Arnold C. Kyhn appeals, through counsel, a May 17, 2007, decision of the Board of Veterans' Appeals (Board) that denied his claim for VA service connection for tinnitus.
 Record (R.) at 1-12.
 Mr. Kyhn argues that (1) the Board failed to ensure compliance with its January 2006 remand instructions by failing to provide him with a VA audiological examination in violation of Stegall v.
 West, 11 Vet.App.
 268, 270-71 (1998); (2) VA failed to provide him notice of his scheduled audiological examination; (3) the Board erred by improperly discounting evidence favorable to his tinnitus claim; and (4) the Board failed to provide an adequate statement of reasons or bases for its decision.
 The Secretary argues for affirmance of the May 2007 Board decision, asserting that (1) VA complied with the January 2006 Board remand instructions because the evidence of record demonstrates that a VA audiological examination was scheduled; (2) the presumption of regularity attaches to the notice of the examination and Mr. Kyhn has failed to rebut that presumption; and (3) the Board properly denied service connection because Mr. Kyhn failed to attend his scheduled VA examination.
-For the reasons that follow, the Court will affirm the May 2007 Board decision.